 Janet Oates is a composer, teacher, performer and conductor.
 She was awarded a PhD in composition from Royal Holloway having achieved a distinction in her MMus there under Simon Holt and Phil Cashian.
 She has written a chamber opera, Are there llamas? produced in Richmond in 2010, and an ensemble opera for amateurs (2012).
-An oratorio for baroque forces, Lilith, was performed by Isleworth Baroque in 2014.
+An oratorio for baroque forces, Lilith, was performed by Isleworth Baroque in 2014 and in June 2018 a Borough New Music concert was dedicated to her works.
 Her songs and vocal works have won awards, and have been performed in several countries.

-©2022 Janet Oates.
+©2023 Janet Oates.
 All rights reserved.